Don't Make This Magnesium Mistake!

 The other major reason to consider magnesium malate supplementation is the way it affects your muscles.

-"Clinical tests are proving malic acid to be a great asset in the treatment of FM and chronic pain.
+"Clinical tests are proving malic acid to be a great asset in the treatment of FM and pain.
 In one clinical study, reported in "The Journal of Nutritional Medicine," 15 patients (aged 32-60) taking a dosage of 200-2400 mg. of maIic acid with 300-600 mg of magnesium for four to eight weeks, reported significant pain relief within 48 hours.
 These positive effects continued to increase over the test period."

 But it's not just malic acid working to kill the pain; topical applications of magnesium chloride can help treat sore muscles at the local level.